 Bologna Travel Tips

 From Bologna’s International Airport – Guglielmo Marconi Airport (BLQ) – you can either take a taxi into Bologna city centre (around €15) or use the Aerobus shuttle bus service that connects the airport and the main railway station.
 It runs every 11 minutes in both directions, and costs €6 per person.
 The first departure from the airport is at 5:30 am and the last at 12:15 am.

 Bologna by Train

-- Bologna is accessible via the Italia Rail as well as being a main station from which to easily travel to regional areas and neighbouring cities.
+The Italian city of Bologna is accessible via the Italia Rail as well as being the main station from which to easily travel to regional areas and neighbouring cities.
 Timetables and ticket bookings can be found on the Italia Rail website, although it’s easy to buy tickets for shorter journeys directly at the station.
-ALWAYS remember to validate your ticket (via the ‘stamp’ machines) before boarding!
+ALWAYS remember to validate your ticket (via the ‘stamp’ machines) before boarding.